Main Content

 ARNonseasonal AR coefficients, ϕ1,,ϕp

-To set equality constraints for the AR coefficients.
+Calibrate, or specify equality constraints during estimation for, the AR coefficients.
 For example, to specify the AR coefficients in the model

 yt=0.8yt10.2yt2+εt,

-You only need to specify the nonzero elements of AR.
+You need only specify the nonzero elements of AR.
 If the nonzero coefficients are at nonconsecutive lags, specify the corresponding lags using ARLags.

 Any coefficients you specify must correspond to a stable AR operator polynomial.